Balliemore Cup: History

 In the early 20th century, Captain Colin MacRae of Balliemore ran a shinty competition in the Kyles of Bute area, and the trophy was competed for by teams such as Kyles, Bute, North Bute, Balliemore and Rhubaan Rovers.
 The trophy was donated for competition by his brother, Major MacRae Gilstrap.

 However, after a long period without being played for the cup was presented to the Camanachd Association by Captain Duncan MacRae of Eilean Donan to be used as a trophy for national competition between teams at an intermediate level, i.e. those teams who had little chance of winning the Camanachd Cup but who were also ineligible for the Junior championship, the Sir William Sutherland Cup.

 The cup was first played for as the Intermediate Championship in 1985 and was won by Bute Shinty Club 3-2 against Glengarry Shinty Club.
 In 2009, Bute hosted the final which was the first Balliemore final to be televised, and it was broadcast by BBC Alba.
 The 2010 final was notable for a match-winning save by the Kinlochshiel keeper using his head, which became a widely distributed viral hit on the internet.
+Since 2022 the final has been held at Spean Bridge in conjunction with title sponsors Ferguson Transport and Shipping.